DRIVE-Lab-BGU/Perimeter-Identification/README.md

-# Traffic Congestion Perimeter Detection with GCN + PPO
+# Traffic Congestion Perimeter Identification

-This project learns a congestion perimeter over an urban road network using a **Graph Convolutional Network (GCN)** trained with **Proximal Policy Optimization (PPO)**.
-The pipeline loads a SUMO road network and floating-car-data (FCD), builds KDE-based heatmaps, trains an agent to choose junctions that define a convex-hull perimeter, run post-processing and then exports visualizations and evaluation metrics.
+This thesis introduces a novel approach for identifying and defining the perimeter of traffic congestion, based on an integrated analysis of heat maps and graph representations of the transportation network.
+To achieve this, the study applies Deep Reinforcement Learning (DRL) algorithms capable of decoding complex spatial and topological information to efficiently delineate congested areas.

 ## What the project does